 |Posted on:||Wednesday, 13th April, 2022|

-The FCDO reaffirmed its commitment to be a global leader on disability inclusion through the release of its recent and well received Disability Inclusion and Rights Strategy (2022-2030).
+The FCDO reaffirmed its commitment to be a global leader on disability inclusion through the release of its recent and well received Disability Inclusion and Rights Strategy (2022-2030) (Gov website – open in new tab).
 The strategic intent is to meaningfully engage, empower and enable people with disabilities to exercise and enjoy their full rights and freedoms on an equal basis with others.
 As advocates for disability inclusion and equity, CBM UK stands ready to fully support the UK government in meeting this refreshed ambition.
 Of course, as ever, the devil is in the detail.
 How exactly will impact be achieved for persons with disabilities, and what mechanisms are suggested in the strategy to enable its progressive delivery?

 Our first blog welcomed the new strategy, provided an overview of the key interventions and enablers to mainstream disability inclusion, but recognised that trust within the sector also needed to be re-engaged.